candace-eckels/cece-132/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m currently working on: [The Jasmine Dragon](https://github.com/cece-132/jasmine_dragon)
+- 🔭 I’m currently working on: [The Jasmine Dragon](https://github.com/cece-132/jasmine_dragon), Cleaning up my repositories and updating their README's
-- 💬 Ask me about: Anything Ruby on Rails!
+- 💬 Ask me about: Anything Ruby on Rails, I am Open to Work!

 ---